 Dorothy Minkus-McKenna, D.P.S., Marketing, Larry L. Luing School of Business, judged the final round of the “Social Impact Business Plan,” an initiative of the Social Impact Exchange.
 The exchange is a community of professionals interested in developing practices for studying, implementing, and funding large-scale expansions of top-performing nonprofit organizations.
 In addition, Dr. Minkus-McKenna was a judge for the Network for Teaching Entrepreneurship competition at Westhill High School.

 John Rapanos, D.P.S., Management, Larry L. Luing School of Business, was a guest on NJTV’s “One-on-One with Steve Adubato.”
 Dr. Rapanos discussed the wide variety of programs offered through the Larry L. Luing School of Business at Berkeley College.

-Joseph Scuralli, DPS, Chair, Management, Larry L. Luing School of Business, presented a program titled "Purchasing: Negotiation and Strategies" for the North Jersey Chapter of the International Association of Administrative Professionals at the Village Inn in Wayne, NJ.
+Joseph Scuralli, D.P.S., Chair, Management, Larry L. Luing School of Business, presented a program titled "Purchasing: Negotiation and Strategies" for the North Jersey Chapter of the International Association of Administrative Professionals at the Village Inn in Wayne, NJ.

-Syleecia Thompson also hosted a “Road to Indie Success” music business seminar in New York City.
+Syleecia Thompson, D.B.A., Management, Larry L. Luing School of Business, hosted a “Road to Indie Success” music business seminar in New York City.
 The event was attended by Indie managers, artists, producers and other industry professionals, as well as Berkeley College students.
 She also spoke on “Launching Your Indie Record Label” at the 15th Annual Millennium Music Conference in Harrisburg, PA.